Parkwalk KI EIS Hero

-Parkwalk Advisors (“Parkwalk”) is the UK's most active investor in university spinouts.
-It has strong ties to the UK’s leading universities, managing funds in conjunction with the tech-transfer departments of the Universities of Cambridge, Oxford, Imperial College, and Bristol.
+Parkwalk Advisors (“Parkwalk”) is one of the UK's most active investors in university spinouts.
+It has strong ties to the UK’s leading universities, managing funds in conjunction with the tech-transfer departments of the Universities of Cambridge, Oxford and Bristol, as well as Imperial College.
 These partnerships could provide investors with unique access to the spinout sector.

-The Parkwalk Knowledge Intensive EIS Fund is managed by the same team as its stablemate the Parkwalk Opportunities EIS Fund.
-It follows broadly the same investment strategy, although it will invest in at least 10 companies (compared to at least eight).
+The Parkwalk Knowledge Intensive EIS Fund IV is managed by the same team – and follows the same strategy – as the Opportunities EIS Fund, although it will invest in a minimum of 10 companies.

-Across all its funds Parkwalk has more than £450 million of assets under management and benefits from being part of IP Group plc, a FTSE 250-listed asset manager focused on intellectual property commercialisation.
+Parkwalk manages around £500 million across all its funds and benefits from being part of IP Group plc, a FTSE 250-listed asset manager focused on intellectual property commercialisation.

 Important: The information on this website is for experienced investors.
 It is not advice nor a research or personal recommendation to invest.
 If you’re unsure, please seek advice.
 Investments are for the long term.
-They are high risk and illiquid and can fall as well as rise in value, so you could get back less than you invest.
+They are high risk and illiquid and can fall as well as rise in value: you could lose all the money you invest.

 The manager

-Parkwalk Advisors is a specialist university spinout investor with more than £450 million in assets under management.
-It was founded in 2009 and in 2017 acquired by IP Group, a leading intellectual property commercialisation company with net assets of £1.3 billion (June 2023) and a market capitalisation of c.£450 million (October 2023).
-IP Group also acquired Touchstone Innovations, which was set up to invest in promising technology companies spun out of Imperial College and University College London.
+Parkwalk Advisors is a specialist university spinout investor with around £500 million in assets under management.
+It was founded in 2009 and in 2017 was acquired by IP Group, a London-listed specialist IP commercialisation company with a market capitalisation of c.£525 million (December 2024) and net assets of £1.1 billion (June 2024).
+IP Group also acquired Touchstone Innovations, a commercialisation company with close links to Imperial College and University College London.

 The combined group gives Parkwalk a strong hand when accessing deal flow and negotiating terms, as well as providing a possible exit route for investors.

-The investment committee consists of nine investment professionals including founders Moray Wright and Alastair Kilgour.
+The investment team consists of nine investment professionals including founder Moray Wright and Alastair Kilgour.
 The team has experience across banking, fund management, start-ups, venture capital, and drug development.

-Before your subscription is invested, the cash will be held by the custodian, Mainspring Nominees Limited.
+Before your subscription is invested, the cash will be held by the custodian, Apex Unitas Limited.
 After investment, shares will be held by the nominee, MNL (Parkwalk) Nominees Limited.

 Investment strategy

 Parkwalk’s niche is UK university spinouts.
-It invests in technology or intellectual property developed by UK universities, helping inventors and the universities themselves to commercialise their research.
+It invests in technology or intellectual property developed within UK universities, helping commercialise academic research.

-Parkwalk’s portfolio companies include spinouts from 20 universities across the UK.
-In addition to the Opportunities EIS fund, Parkwalk manages funds in conjunction with the technology transfer departments of the University of Cambridge, the University of Oxford, Imperial College and the University of Bristol.
-Parkwalk typically co-invests alongside large investors, including (in alphabetical order) Amadeus, Cambridge Innovation Capital, Invesco Perpetual, Oxford Sciences Innovation and Schroders.
+Parkwalk’s portfolio companies include spinouts from over 20 UK universities.
+Parkwalk also manages funds in conjunction with the technology transfer departments of the University of Cambridge, the University of Oxford, Imperial College and the University of Bristol.
+Parkwalk typically co-invests alongside large investors, including Amadeus, Cambridge Innovation Capital, Invesco Perpetual, Oxford Sciences Innovation and Schroders.

-Parkwalk generally first invests in a company when its technology has been proven, but products have yet to be sold, and well before commercialisation.
+Parkwalk generally first invests once a company’s technology has been proven, but products have yet to be sold, and well before commercialisation.
 A typical initial investment is £1 million to £1.5 million for a 15–20% stake in a business.
-Later investments may be £2 million to £20 million, usually as part of a larger funding round.
+Later investments may be £2 million to £10 million, usually as part of a larger funding round.

 While the fund's target return is unspecified, Parkwalk seeks companies it believes could potentially deliver five times the original investment – not guaranteed.